umbraco/UmbracoDocs/Reference/Routing/surface-controllers.md

 ## Creating a SurfaceController

 SurfaceControllers are plugins, meaning they are found when the Umbraco application boots.
 There are 2 types of SurfaceController: **locally declared** & **plugin based**.
 The main difference between the two is that a plugin based controller gets routed via an MVC Area, which is defined in the controller (see below).
-Because a plugin based controller is routed via an MVC Area, it means that the views can be stored in a custom folder specific to the package it is being shipped in without interfering with the local developer's MVC files.
+Because a plugin based controller is routed via an MVC Area, it means that the views can be stored in a custom folder specific to the package it is being shipped in.
+This can be done without interfering with the local developer's MVC files.

 ### Locally declared controllers